Nickolay-Martynenko/GRB-X-Ray-Afterglow/inference/README.md

 Assuming that your `<input-file>` includes 100 events in total, of which 25 have invalid names and another 25 have incomplete lightcurves:
 ```
 [Processing]: Sending request to the Swift-XRT repository...
-[Processing]: Please be patient, this may be time-consuming
+Please be patient, this may be time-consuming
 [Processing]: Found 75 out of 100 requested events
 [Processing]: Rebinning in progress...
 [Processing]: Rebinning finished